Moving Toward Joy: Meditations for Advent

 Philippi was an important Roman colony on the Roman Road near the Mediterranean Sea, in presentday Greece.
 Paul planted a church there—the first Christian church in Europe—and he planned to return, but instead, he was arrested and imprisoned, chained to a Roman guard.
 Word reached him that this tiny, young church was struggling.
 The congregation was a tiny, poor, persecuted minority; and to make things worse, a disagreement between two women in the church led to sharp divisions among the people.
 Paul’s letter was one of love and encouragement, and his wise advice is timeless.

 Whenever I am discouraged or depressed, I reread Philippians.
 I read it in the early morning hours after Lev died and over and over again in the weeks that followed.
-Paul’s letter showed me the way to survive the Holidays that first year as a widow.
-Rejoice!
-Paul said repeatedly.
+Paul’s letter showed me the way to survive the Holidays that first year as a widow, and it is reminding me again this year.

 During Advent I will post meditations on Moving Toward Joy each Sunday morning: